Opium production in Afghanistan: Afghan War (2001–2021)

 The Afghanistan Opium Risk Assessment 2013, issued by UNODC, suggests that the Taliban has, since 2008, been supporting farmers growing poppy, as a source of income for the insurgency.

-Former US State Department Principal Deputy Assistant Secretary for the Bureau of International Narcotics and Law Enforcement Affairs Thomas Schweich, in a New York Times article dated July 27, 2007, asserts that opium production is protected by the government of Hamid Karzai as well as by the Taliban, as all parties to political conflict in Afghanistan, as well as criminals, benefit from opium production, and, in Schweich's opinion, the US military turns a blind eye to opium production as not being central to its anti-terrorism mission.
+Former US State Department Principal Deputy Assistant Secretary for the Bureau of International Narcotics and Law Enforcement Affairs Thomas Schweich, in a New York Times article dated July 27, 2007, asserted that opium production was protected by the government of Hamid Karzai as well as by the Taliban, as all parties to political conflict in Afghanistan, as well as criminals, benefit from opium production, and, in Schweich's opinion, the US military turned a blind eye to opium production as not being central to its anti-terrorism mission.
 In March 2010, NATO rejected Russian proposals for Afghan poppy spraying, citing concerns over income of Afghan people.
 There have also been allegations of US and European involvement in Afghanistan's drug trafficking with links to Taliban.

 On October 28, 2010, agents of Russia's Federal Service for the Control of Narcotics joined Afghan and US anti-drug forces in an operation to destroy a major drug production site near Jalalabad.
 In the operation, 932 kg of high quality heroin and 156 kg of opium, with a street value of US$250 million, and a large amount of technical equipment was destroyed.
 This was the first anti-drug operation to include Russian agents.
-According to Viktor Ivanov, Director of Russia's Federal Service for the Control of Narcotics, this marks an advance in relations between Moscow and Washington.
+According to Viktor Ivanov, Director of Russia's Federal Service for the Control of Narcotics, this marked an advance in relations between Moscow and Washington.
 Hamid Karzai called the operation a violation of Afghan sovereignty and international law.

-As had been the case in Indochina during the Vietnam War, the US invasion has in fact caused a massive increase in opium production, the aforementioned eradication efforts being largely window dressing.
-A 2014 SIGAR report claimed “levels of cultivation have risen by more than 200,000 hectares... since 2001” and that “opium-poppy cultivation levels are at another all-time high, despite $7.8 billion obligated for counternarcotics efforts,” concluding that:counternarcotics appears to have fallen off the agenda of both the U.S. government and the international community, despite the fact that it is impossible to develop a coherent and effective strategy for a post-2014 Afghanistan without taking full account of the opium economy.
+As had been the case in Indochina during the Vietnam War, the US invasion in fact caused a massive increase in opium production, the aforementioned eradication efforts being largely window dressing.
+A 2014 SIGAR report claimed “levels of cultivation have risen by more than 200,000 hectares… since 2001” and that “opium-poppy cultivation levels are at another all-time high, despite $7.8 billion obligated for counternarcotics efforts,” concluding that:counternarcotics appears to have fallen off the agenda of both the U.S. government and the international community, despite the fact that it is impossible to develop a coherent and effective strategy for a post-2014 Afghanistan without taking full account of the opium economy.
 As long as insurgent commanders are able to fund themselves through the opium trade, and as long as corrupt officials profit from the illicit economy, there may be few incentives for making peace in some areas of the country.
 A December 2014 UNAIDS study showed an increase of 7% in one year alone.

 The facts of an apparently non-significant resultant change to opium production is corroborated in a report by BBC, dated to 20 July 2015: